 That’s where this whole entrepreneurship and working for yourself thing comes in.

 Bloggers, vloggers, writers, and small business owners take the flexibility of working for themselves and use that to travel the world full-time.
 Some of us aren’t meant to work for someone else.
 I’ve learned that the hard way, through trial and error.
-Now, I see that the path for me won’t be an easy or conventional one.
+Now, I see that my path won’t be an easy or conventional one.
 But, it’s the only life that will work for me.

 If my experience is speaking to you right now, if you read that and hear your own thoughts, then know it is possible.